SurniaUlula/wpsso-schema-json-ld/README.md

 <p><strong>Choose from over 495 supported Schema types and sub-types:</strong></p>

-<p>This add-on uses a <em>layered</em> approach to creating Schema markup, allowing it to support an almost unlimited number of Schema types, sub-types, sub-type parents (for example, Schema LocalBusiness is both a sub-type of Schema Organization and Schema Place, which are both sub-types of Schema Thing), and the Schema properties provided by each parent type.</p>
+<p>This add-on uses a layered approach to easily and automatically create Schema markup, allowing it to support an almost unlimited number of Schema types, children sub-types, and properties inherited from each parent type (for example, LocalBusiness is both a sub-type of Organization and Place, which are both sub-types of Thing).</p>

 <p><strong>Uses your existing WordPress content, plugin and service API data for accurate and comprehensive Schema JSON-LD markup:</strong></p>